 What is measles?

 Measles is a very contagious virus that spreads easily from person to person via the air or contact surfaces.
+The virus is released when an infected person breathes or coughs.
 Learn more about measles from the Virginia Department of Health.

 Symptoms of measles normally appear 7-14 days after contact with the virus but can appear up to 21 days after.
 Common symptoms include: